 The time required for configuration detection can vary from a few seconds to a few hours depending on the numbers of drives involved, RAID volume and type, and how metadata is distributed on the drives in the RAID.
 In certain cases, Autodetection may produce several configuration suggestions, which can be applied one by one to find the exact match.
 TaskForce's Autodetection is based on heuristics algorithms that help speed up the variant check.

 - Click the Apply button to apply the configuration suggested by the Autodetection module.

 If the suggested configuration matches the RAID native configuration, partitions of the RAID will be displayed and a preview of data within the partition will be enabled.

-4. In the Settings page, click the Change button and then click the settings of an imaging pass.
+- On the Settings page, click Change and then click the settings of an imaging pass.

-5. In Edit imaging pass window, you can select the individual partitions to be imaged if selective imaging is required and click Save.
+- In Edit imaging pass dialog, select the individual partitions to be imaged if selective imaging is required and click Save.

-At the end of the imaging session, TaskForce will produce an Imaging completed report with all the details of the source drives, the RAID configuration, the target, the partition, the timestamps, etc.
+At the end of the imaging session, TaskForce 2 produces an Imaging completed report with all the details of the source drives, the RAID configuration, the target, the partition, the timestamps, etc.